nextgis/docs_toolbox/source/webmap2qgis.rst

 * Web Map ID - numbers at the end of the Web Map URL;
 * Login – NextGIS ID or username of a Web GIS user that has permissions to read the data;
 * Password – password for the user;
 * Extent - by default, the extent of the Web Map is used.
 You can enter a different extent in EPSG:4326.
 Format: bottom, left, top, right (South, West, North, East).
 Separate by comma.
-Example: ``54.5, 102.5, 59, 116``.
+Example: ``54.5, 102.5, 59, 116``;
+* Output format.
+Format in which vector layers from the Web Map will be saved:
+    - Geopackage (GeoPackage)
+    - GML
+    - MID/MIF
+    - ESRI Shapefile
+    - CSV
+    - DXF
+* CRS ID - Coordinate system identifier for the output project.
+NextGIS Web codes are used.
+Default is 3857.
+To view all available codes use the following API: ``/api/component/spatial_ref_sys/``.

 Outputs: